-Models C2E, C2EN, C2F, and C2FA
+Service for Models C2E, C2EN, C2F, and C2FA

-Seal Replacement - Models C2E, C2EN and C2F:
+Seal Replacement - Models C2E, C2EN, and C2F

-- Grip the pump firmly across the ports and secure the housing in a vise with the shaft end up. - For model C2EN only: Loosen the setscrew on the collar of the outboard ball bearing.
+- Grip the pump firmly across the ports and secure the housing in a vise with the shaft end up - For model C2EN only: Loosen the setscrew on the collar of the outboard ball bearing.
 While holding the pump shaft steady, turn the collar to loosen it.
-Remove the collar from the shaft. - Remove the gland cap screws and slide the seal gland off the shaft. - Pry the seal from the housing cap and clean out the seal cavity with a cloth.
-Press the new seal into the housing cap with the lip spring side facing the mounting face. - Inspect the shaft.
-If badly scored at the seal area, the rotor must be replaced.
-Carefully remove any sharp edges from the shaft and polish with coarse cloth or very fine sandpaper.
-This will eliminate possible damage to the seal lip and ease installation. - Install new O-ring into bracket if necessary. - Apply a dab of petroleum jelly to the seal lip and install it over the shaft.
-(If the seal is EPR, apply a silicon-based lubricant).
-The seal lip must retain its position on the shaft.
-Work the seal gland up and down the shaft to make certain the seal lip slides freely. - Align the holes in the seal gland cap with the holes in the bracket and reinstall the screws.
+Remove the collar from the shaft - Remove the gland cap screws and slide the seal gland off the shaft - Pry the seal from the housing cap and clean out the seal cavity with a cloth.
+Press the new seal into the housing cap with the lip spring side facing the mounting face - Inspect the shaft to see if badly scored in seal area if so then the rotor must be replaced - Carefully remove any sharp edges from the shaft and polish with coarse cloth or very fine sandpaper - This will eliminate possible damage to the seal lip and ease installation - Install new O-ring into bracket if necessary - Apply a dab of petroleum jelly to the seal lip and install it over the shaft - The seal lip must retain its position on the shaft - Work the seal gland up and down the shaft to make certain the seal lip slides freely - Align the holes in the seal gland cap with the holes in the bracket and reinstall the screws

-Model C2B
+Service for Model C2B

-Seal Replacement:
+Seal Replacement

-- Grip the pump firmly across the ports and secure the housing in a vise with the shaft end up. - Remove any burrs or nicks on the shaft.
-Use a small, fine file if needed. - Remove the seal gland cap screws. - Slide the seal gland cap off the shaft. - Remove the stationary seat of the seal from the seal gland. - Slide the seal cartridge off the shaft. - Polish the pump shaft with coarse cloth or very fine sandpaper and clean the seal chamber thoroughly with a clean cloth.
-This will prevent damage to the new seal and ease installation. - Place the new seal cartridge on the shaft and slide into place. - Install the new stationary seat into the seal gland. - Place the bearing cap on the shaft and slide into place. - Align the mounting holes and reinstall the seal gland cap screws.
+- Grip the pump firmly across the ports and secure the housing in a vise with the shaft end up - Remove any burrs or nicks on the shaft.
+Use a small, fine file if needed - Remove the seal gland cap screws and slide the seal gland cap off the shaft - Remove the stationary seat of the seal from the seal gland and slide the seal cartridge off the shaft - Polish the pump shaft with coarse cloth or very fine sandpaper and clean the seal chamber thoroughly with a clean cloth - This will prevent damage to the new seal and ease installation - Place the new seal cartridge on the shaft and slide into place - Install the new stationary seat into the seal gland - Place the bearing cap on the shaft and slide into place - Align the mounting holes and reinstall the seal gland cap screws